ubc-library-rc/gis-ArcGIS-Storymap/content/publish.md

 nav_order: 17
 parent: Create a ArcGIS Online Storymap
 ---
-## How to publish the Storymap?
+## How to publish the Story Map?

-Another tab on the top of the page is the **Publish**, make sure change your publish options to give the Storymap access to the viewer.
+Another tab on the top of the page is the **Publish**, make sure change your publish options to give the Story Map access to the viewer.

 ![click_on_ribbon](images/publish.png)
 ![click_on_ribbon](images/publish_option.png)

 {: .note}
-You can always edit a published storymap.
+You can always edit a published Story Map.